icloud-photos-downloader/icloud_photos_downloader/README.md

     Options:
-        --username <username>           Your iCloud username or email address --password <password>           Your iCloud password
+        --username <username>           Your iCloud username or email address --password <password>           Your iCloud password (default: use PyiCloud keyring or prompt for password)
         --size [original|medium|thumb]  Image size to download (default: original) --recent INTEGER RANGE          Number of recent photos to download (default: download all photos)